inventhouse/allgit/README.md

  - `pleasemake` helper - make a target in repos where it can be easily found in the Makefile

-- DONE: -b/--branches to select repos with those branches
-  - NO: should this run other commands multiple times on repos with multiple matching branches?
-  - get remote names and strip exact prefixes for branch name normalization
-  - support git branch name globbing
 - -t/--tags - basically just like --branches but different mechanism
     - should this have a checkout mode too?
     - mutually exclusive with --branches?
-- DONE: -m/--modified
-- DONE: -i/--include - add extra repos after -b/t/m
-- DONE: -x/--exclude - do not work on these repos no matter what
-  - DONE: -x mustn't be fooled by foo vs. ./foo vs. foo/ vs. ../here/foo; maybe even symlinks too ...
-- DONE: --dry-run - offer a way to check that -x is protecting it's repos
 - --list - just list repositories, quoted and space-separated so you could drop them into -i/-x and get nearly full combination operations using subshell invocations
     - prolly need -q/--quiet for this
 - --exists - run the command if it can be found, for running scripts that some of your repos have versions of (pleasemake is a better way to do this, but requires makefile)